Sukhman25K/FlashQuiz/README.md

 I designed the user interface, modelled the database, and wrote all the code as efficiently as possible.

 # Built With
 The main and only language used to create this application was Python due to its versatility and adaptability with multiple modules offered.
-For example, Python's sqlite3 and Tkinter modules allow the implementation of a database and the creation of a user interface in a single language leading to an efficient integration between the two critical properties of the application.
+For example, Python's SQLite3 and Tkinter modules allow the implementation of a database and the creation of a user interface in a single language leading to an efficient integration between the two critical properties of the application.

 # Getting Started
-In order to run the application, you will need to set up the project locally first by following these instructions.
+To run the application, you must first set up the project locally by following these instructions.

 ## Prerequisites
 Check whether Python is already installed with